gruvix/CRUD-Clubs/README.md

 -Select file `spec.cy.js`

 There's a disabled test for removing all players from a team, but it lacks any assertions

+# Jest - Unit Testing

+-Run jest (currently only for backend) `npm run jest`

+If on Windows, you can run it on a separate console `npm run jest:windows`

+Currently jest tests cover only most essential files from the backend, future development could include increasing jest tests coverage

 ## Known Limitations